 - Review the certified budget of each school district and make recommendations.

 - Establish modified supplemental amount, or grant supplemental aid when appropriated, for districts with unusual circumstances creating an unusual need for additional funds.
 The committee has similar authority related to area education agencies, however the modified supplemental amount is added to the districts located within that AEA.
 The committee has authority to grant supplemental aid to community colleges only when funding is appropriated by the legislature for that purpose.

 - Establish modified supplemental amount for school districts for removal, management or abatement of environmental hazards due to a state or federal requirement.

 - Authorize districts to spend a reasonable and specified amount from its unexpended general fund balance for school infrastructure purposes specified by Code related to VPPEL or a general obligation bond issue.

-- Establish annually a special education weighting plan.
+- Establish biennially a special education weighting plan.

 - Determine and certify annual special education balances.